 The solution can be found in the day cream you choose.
 Opt for something oil-free and mattifying, formulated to seriously hydrate and encourage luminosity but also limit oil-causing shine, and you’ll no longer be a slave to your powder compact.

-“There are several different ingredients used as mattifying agents but dimethicone and silica are two good options to look out for,” explains Dr. Alexis Granite for Kiehl's.
-The texture of the moisturiser you choose is key, too—“avoid products that contain heavier moisturising ingredients like mineral oil, petrolatum and paraffin. … Typically lotions and gels will be lightest whereas richer creams tend to contain more oil and often have a greasier consistency.”
+“There are several different ingredients used as mattifying agents but dimethicone and silica are two good options to look out for,” explains Dr. Alexis Granite, of Kiehl's.
+The texture of the moisturizer you choose is key, too—“avoid products that contain heavier moisturizing ingredients like mineral oil, petrolatum and paraffin. … Typically lotions and gels will be lightest whereas richer creams tend to contain more oil and often have a greasier consistency.”

-Keep scrolling for 10 Byrdie-approved mattifying moisturisers that will keep unwanted shine at bay.
+Keep scrolling for 10 Byrdie-approved mattifying moisturizers that will keep unwanted shine at bay.

-Designed for those with oily, spot-prone skin, this refreshing minty lotion contains saw palmetto and salicylic acid that work in tandem to clear the skin while minimising the look of pores and tempering that shine.
+Designed for those with oily, spot-prone skin, this refreshing lotion contains caffeine and ginseng that work in tandem to clear and tighten the skin, while minimizing the look of pores and tempering shine.
 You’ll be left with a matte complexion that’s ready for makeup.

-A cream-gel texture, this limits excess oil instantly to create an even base.
+A cream-gel texture, this limits excess oil instantly, to create an even base.
 Zinc and vitamin B6 then work over time, with continued use, to regulate sebum production.
-AHA esters work on your skin’s texture to minimise the look of pores.
+AHA esters work on your skin’s texture to minimize the look of pores.
 Silica instantly mattifies while microparticles of pearl leave your complexion looking luminous, not flat.

 A good certified-organic option, Pai’s day cream contains thistle and borage oil, which are high in essential fatty acids to calm troubled skin; they clear congestion and reduce the appearance of enlarged pores while geranium oil works to balance oil production in the skin.